WolfDroid/WolfDroid/README.md

 #### Introduction
 <p align="justify">
-A Fine Arts, Technologies, and Game Industries Enthusiast form Indonesia.
+A fine arts, technologies, and game industries enthusiast form Indonesia.
 Constructing a startup called "Enveriesage Studios" that purposely focused on Technologies utilization.
 Experienced with various programming languages and framework.
-DM for more information.
+Feel free to contact for more information.
 </p>

 #### Github Stats